gamemanual0/gm0/source/docs/design-skills/cad-tutorials.rst

    :alt: A screenshot of the "Equations, Global Variables, and Dimensions" view
    :width: 100%

-First, define a new variable “n” and set a default value of 24.
-This is crucial since “n” will affect the number of teeth – which will define the angle between teeth and the circular pattern.
+First, define a new variable "n" and set a default value of 24.
+This is crucial since "n" will affect the number of teeth, which will define the angle between teeth and the circular pattern.

 Copy the sketch below.

 .. image:: images/cad-tutorial/custom-pulley-template/sketch-to-copy.png
    :alt: The sketch to copy

-- The 15° equation is done by typing =360/”n” into the text box.
+- The 15° equation is done by typing =360/"n" into the text box.
 - Note that 5mm dimension at the top describes arc length, which is done in Solidworks by first selecting the two points and the connecting arc.
 - The two big circles are tangent to the two smaller circles, but the two smaller circles are not tangent to each other.

-Leave this sketch as a reference and use “Convert Entities” to create sketches for additional features.
+Leave this sketch as a reference and use "Convert Entities" to create sketches for additional features.

 .. image:: images/cad-tutorial/custom-pulley-template/pulley-profile.png
    :alt: The profile of the pulley